 What You Need

 6- to 8-quart stove top pressure cooker (see Recipe Note)

 Presoak the Beans: 6 to 8 hours before you cook the beans, dissolve 2 tablespoons of salt into 6 cups of water.
 Add the beans (you may want to rinse them first to remove any residual dust and dirt) and cover with a plate or a towel.

 Drain the Beans: When the beans are done soaking, drain them in a colander or sieve.
 Place the pressure cooker on the stove and add the drained beans.

 Add the Aromatics: Add 8 cups of water, 1 teaspoon of salt, onion, garlic, bay leaf and oil to the pot.

 Cook the Beans: Secure the lid according to instruction manual and turn the flame up to high.
 Keep an eye on the pot and when it reaches high pressure, reduce the flame to medium/medium low and start timing the beans.
 (See Recipe Note regarding electric pressure cookers.)

 Natural Release: When the time is up, turn off the heat.
 Allow the pot to cool down and release pressure naturally.
 Follow your instruction manual to determine how you will know when the pot is ready to be opened.

 Remove the Lid: Unlock and remove the lid, tilting the lid away from you and allowing any condensation to drip back into the pot.
 Using a slotted spoon, fish out and discard the onion, garlic and bay leaf.

-- In this method, we are used a stovetop pressure cooker.
-If you are using an electric pressure cooker, then follow your cooker's instructions and method for bringing the pressure cooker up pressure and cook as directed above.
+In this method, we used a stovetop pressure cooker.
+If you are using an electric pressure cooker, then follow your cooker's instructions and method for bringing the pressure cooker up to pressure and cook as directed above.